 - Serve as a consultant on head and neck surgery

-- For a Qualified status, completion of a residency or fellowship in otorhinolaryngology acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a suffix-related residency program acceptable to the Surgeon General, HQ USAF

 - Pediatric Otolaryngology

 - For those without a prior military service commission, the first step is completion of Officer Training School Abbreviated.
 This five-week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.